PE & Sports Grants

 Both the KSSP and the RCSP provide pathways to the sports that we offer for both competitions and clubs.
 Many of our children take part in clubs outside school and Malden Manor School has provided some of those links.

-This year has also seen the introduction of a cluster partnership event.
-A group of Year 4s and Year 2s took part in a swimming gala at the Malden Centre, this was organised by a team of teachers from the cluster.
+This year has also seen the introduction of a cluster partnership event, via our Maldens and Coombe Cluster of schools.
+A group of Year 4s and Year 2s took part in a swimming gala at Coombe Juniors/Infants, this was organised by a team of teachers from our cluster of schools.
 This is now an annual event.
 We are hoping that there are additional cluster sport events to follow.

 What is the PE and Sports Grant?